shravanjnaidu/finviz-api/README.md

 # Project Title

 Finviz Data Scrap for Python 3.6.
-This is my first non-academic related program that I have written to allow users to specifically draw data from Finviz's top gainers page, and export the data into a csv file.
+I have written to allow users to specifically draw data from Finviz's top gainers page, and export the data into a csv file.
 Do note that this API only works for scraping data on one page of Finviz's website.'Hope this is of use to some people out there.

 # Prerequisites